Actis: A Strictly Local Union-Find Decoder: Actis

 \subsection{Additional Attributes}

-The controller stores a constant integer \verb|span| which equals the number of edges to the furthest node.
-This node is always the boundary node with the highest \verb|ID| e.g. node 17 in \cref{fig:3D_surface_code}(a).
-The controller also has the following variable attributes: \begin{itemize} \item \verb|countdown| is an integer which tracks how long the controller must wait until it is sure staging or signalling is done.
-It is initialised to 0. \item \verb|busy_signal| is a boolean indicating whether the controller receives a \verb|busy_signal| in the current timestep. \item \verb|active_signal| is a boolean indicating whether the controller \emph{has} received an \verb|active_signal| during the current \verb|syncing| \emph{stage}.
-It is initialised to \verb|false|. \end{itemize} Each node stores the following constants: \begin{itemize} \item \verb|span| is an integer which equals the number of edges from itself to the node furthest from the controller. \item \verb|signalee| is the neighbour in the direction toward the controller.
-This is the neighbour the node looks to for staging, and sends \verb|busy_signal|s and \verb|active_signal|s to.
-For faulty measurements: it equals the neighbour below; if the node is already in the lowest sheet $\upDelta \mathbb S_1$, it is instead the east neighbour; if the node is already eastmost, it is instead the north neighbour.
-For node 0, \verb|signalee| is the controller. \end{itemize} Each node also has the following variable attributes: \begin{itemize} \item \verb|stage| is same as that of controller.
-This is used for staging and is initialised to $\verb|growing|~\forall v \in V$. \item \verb|countdown| is same as that of controller but used only to track how long the node must wait until staging is done.
-It is initialised to $0~\forall v \in V$. \item \verb|busy_signal| is a boolean indicating if in the current timestep the node either is busy or receives a \verb|busy_signal| from another node. \item \verb|active_signal| is a boolean indicating if in the current timestep the node either has \verb|stage| as \verb|presyncing| and becomes active or receives an \verb|active_signal| from another node. \end{itemize} To manage these additional attributes the procedures have additional steps.
-These are explained in the next subsection.
+The controller stores a constant integer $\texttt{span} =1 +h(T_\text{SS})$ and has the following variable attributes: \begin{itemize} \item \verb|countdown| is an integer which tracks how long the controller must wait until it is sure staging or signalling is done.
+It is initialised to 0. \item \verb|busy_signal| is a boolean indicating whether the controller receives a busy signal in the current timestep. \item \verb|active_signal| is a boolean indicating whether the controller \emph{has} received an active signal during the current \verb|syncing| \emph{stage}.
+It is initialised to \verb|false|. \end{itemize} Each node $v \in V$ stores the following constants: \begin{itemize} \item $\texttt{span} =h(T_\text{SS}) -\operatorname{depth}v$, where $\operatorname{depth}v$ is the distance in $T_\text{SS}$ from $v$ the root. \item \texttt{signalee} is the parent of $v$ in $T_\text{SS}$ i.e.\ the neighbour in the direction toward the controller.
+This is the neighbour that $v$ looks to for staging, and sends busy and active signals to.
+For node 0, \verb|signalee| is the controller. \end{itemize} Each node $v$ also has the following variable attributes: \begin{itemize} \item \verb|stage| is used for staging; possible values are the seven stages. $v.\verb|stage|$ is initialised to \verb|growing|. \item \verb|countdown| is same as that of controller but used only to track how long $v$ must wait until staging is done. $v.\verb|countdown|$ is initialised to 0. \item \verb|busy_signal| is a boolean indicating if in the current timestep, $v$ either is busy or receives a busy signal from another node. \item \verb|active_signal| is a boolean indicating if in the current timestep, $v$ either has \verb|stage| as \verb|presyncing| and becomes active, or receives an active signal from another node. \end{itemize} To manage these additional attributes the procedures have additional steps, explained in the next subsection.